bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 .. note::
     This does not affect STAC *data* storage (i.e.: the referenced Assets) if any are defined on the server.
-    Refer to :ref:`optional-components_stac-data-proxy` for these considerations.
+    Refer to |optional-components-stac-data-proxy|_ for these considerations.

 .. warning::
     If the server was started prior to configuring this component, Docker might issue some warnings regarding the